Skip to main content

 Remove Flex

-helm delete --namespace factorhouse flex-ce
+helm delete --namespace factorhouse flex

-Start Flex with local changes
+Start Flex with Local Changes

 You can run Flex with local edits to these charts and provide local configuration when running Flex.

-Pull and untar the Flex Charts
+Pull and Untar the Flex Charts

 helm pull factorhouse/flex-ce --untar --untardir .